vtrpldn/digital-garden/src/posts/the-react-three-fiber-zone-episode-1.md

 title: The react-three-fiber Zone, Episode 1
 date: 2020-08-05
 tags:
+  - react
-  - css
+  - javascript
-  - codenewbie
+  - threejs
 layout: layouts/post.njk
 ---

-_This article was originally published in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/the-react-three-fiber-zone-episode-1-52ia) in the DEV Community._

+---

 I've got to a point in my career where I'm able to build good interfaces in a relatively short time frame.